GoyoStach/Obsidian-to-Astro/README.md

 # Zettlekasten to Astro
 © 2021 Guillaume Excoffier.
 All rights reserved.

+## WARNING ⚠️

+This project is working but I started it when Astro was only on version 1.
+I would highly recommend now to pass to version 2 and use Content collection as it provides a better type safety and overall better developer experience.
+I will most likely refactor this website once astro is at version 3 or that some key new functionnality are no longer experimental ( image optimisation of assets in particular).
+Cheers !
 ## 🧾Context

 This project have the goal of exposing my obsidian notes to the web.
 The idea of developping such a tool came to me when i saw a video of [Takuya Matsuyama](https://github.com/craftzdog) :